jostmey/ConnectFour/README.md

 ## Description

-Play [Connect Four](https://en.wikipedia.org/wiki/Connect_Four) against the computer.
+Play [Connect Four](https://en.wikipedia.org/wiki/Connect_Four) against the computer using this Java Applet.
 Right click on the mouse to drop a piece in the highlighted column.
 After watching your piece fall the computer will make its move.

-Adjust the difficulty setting to play on either easy, medium, or hard settings.
+The difficulty setting can be adjusted to either easy, medium, or hard settings.

 ## Download